asokraju/nanoGPT_/jobs/readme.md

 ### Step 5: Monitor the Job

-Check the status of the job and pods.
+Check the status of the job and Pods.

 ```bash
 kubectl get jobs -n dsedge-nogbd